Why Your Homepage Isn't Converting (And How to Fix It)

 Make these paths obvious through navigation and content structure.

-Conversion optimization doesn’t matter if visitors bounce before your page loads.
-B2B buyers are impatient—if your homepage takes more than 3 seconds to load, you’re hemorrhaging prospects.
+Conversion optimization is moot if visitors bounce before the page loads.
+B2B buyers are impatient — if your homepage takes more than 3 seconds, you’re losing prospects.

 Check your traffic sources.
 Are visitors coming from relevant searches?
 Do your ads match your homepage messaging?
 Is your ICP actually finding you?

 The fix: Audit traffic sources.
-If you’re getting volume from irrelevant keywords or poor-fit channels, fix your acquisition strategy first.
+If you’re pulling volume from irrelevant keywords or poor-fit channels, fix the acquisition strategy first.

-Homepage conversion isn’t about tricks or hacks—it’s about clarity, trust, and guiding visitors naturally toward the action you want them to take.
+Homepage conversion isn’t about tricks or hacks.
+It’s about clarity, trust, and guiding visitors toward the action you want.

-Start with one change: rewrite your headline to pass the clarity test.
+Start with one change: rewrite the headline to pass the clarity test.
 See if it moves the needle.
 Then tackle the next issue.

 Want an expert analysis of why your homepage isn’t converting?
 Get a comprehensive audit that identifies exactly where prospects are dropping off and provides specific fixes.
 Learn more at hmpgr.com.